 The Jersey Giant chicken was bred to be not only large but also robust.
-Because of this, Jersey giants are considered to be healthy birds that are not susceptible to many illnesses.
+Because of this, Jersey giants are considered healthy birds that are not susceptible to many illnesses.

 3 Tips for Raising Jersey Giant Chickens

-It is important that these chickens receive an adequate supply of vitamins and minerals.
+These chickens must receive an adequate supply of vitamins and minerals.
 This can help the chicken reach its full growth potential.
 It can also help the chickens grow stronger bones, which can help to reduce the risk of potential leg injuries.

-When creating a space for Jersey giant chickens, it is important to remember that their perches should be placed low to the ground.
-This not only assures that the chickens will be able to easily reach the perches, but it helps to reduce leg injuries caused by the Jersey giant’s weight.
+When creating a space for Jersey giant chickens, it is essential to remember that their perches should be placed low to the ground.
+This not only assures that the chickens can easily reach the perches, but it also helps reduce leg injuries caused by the Jersey giant’s weight.

 For many, the Jersey giant chicken is an excellent addition to a flock.
-Although it can take some time to mature, many people praise the bird for its meat.
-Others enjoy the gentle, friendly personality and good egg laying temperament.
-Either way, Jersey giants are a popular choice for many chicken enthusiasts.
+Although it can take some time to mature, many praise the bird for its meat.
+Others enjoy a gentle, friendly personality and good egg-laying temperament.
+Either way, Jersey Giants are a popular choice for many chicken enthusiasts.